 ADVERTISEMENT

 Long awaited post-quantum encryption standards released by NIST

-The US National Institute of Standards and Technology (NIST) on Tuesday announced the release of a finalized set of principal encryption algorithms the first of its kind advanced cryptology designed to withstand future quantum computer-generated cyberattacks.
+The US National Institute of Standards and Technology (NIST) on Tuesday announced its final set of quantum encryption algorithms – the first of its kind advanced cryptology designed to withstand future quantum cyberattacks.

+ADVERTISEMENT